DataDog/documentation/content/en/monitors/types/process.md

 Live Process Monitors are recommended for the following use cases:

-- Ensure that enough instances of a non-containerized process are running.
+- Ensure that enough instances of a non-containerized long-lived process are running.
-- Flag when a specific process is running.
+- Flag when a specific process is executed.

+Note that only long lived processes are picked up by the Agent.
+This means that monitors on processes that live for less than 20 seconds may be flaky.

 ## Monitor creation